xonerdyboy89/xonerdyboy89/README.md

 - 👋 Hi, I’m @xonerdyboy89
-- 👀 I’m interested in mortgages
+- 👀 I’m interested in mortgages and passionate about developing our marketplace
 - 🌱 I’m currently reading about project management
 - 💞️ I’m looking to collaborate on traffic allocation and optimizations
 - 📫 How to reach me: jguay@nerdwallet.com or +13474222799